 CL-Yacc is a LALR(1) parser generator for Common Lisp, similar in spirit to AT&T Yacc, Berkeley Yacc, GNU Bison, Zebu, lalr.cl or lalr.scm.

 CL-Yacc uses the algorithm due to Aho and Ullman, which is the one also used by AT&T Yacc, Berkeley Yacc and Zebu.
-It does not use the faster algorithm due to DeRemer and Pennello, which is used by Bison and lalr.scm (not to be confused with lalr.cl, which doesn't).
+It does not use the faster algorithm due to DeRemer and Pennello, which is used by Bison and lalr.scm (not lalr.cl).

-While CL-Yacc has undergone no systematic testing, I use it for compiling a grammar for a superset of « C » (over 400 productions) that routinely parses thousands of lines of « C » code.
+CL-Yacc was originally written to compile a grammar for a superset of the C programming language (over 400 productions) that used to routinely parses thousands of lines of C code.
+(Since then, the code has been rewritten in Caml by Gabriel Kerneis — see CPC.)

 Compile-time performance is reasonable, although not outstanding: on a Pentium-M at 1.4GHz, compiling a grammar with over 400 productions, 19 conflicts, and a lot of useless shifting takes 9s with CMUCL, 16s with Lispworks, 40s with CLISP.
 On the same machine, Zebu compiles that grammar in slightly over 4s with CMUCL.